-Farmers, Fishermans, Pastoralist, Nomads, Indigenous Peoples are experiencing some of the most immediate and profound consequences of climate change despite usually not being the main perpetrators of those.
+Farmers, fishermen, pastoralists, nomads, and indigenous peoples are experiencing some of the most immediate and profound consequences of climate change despite usually not being the main perpetrators of those.
 Because their lives are woven into the land and sea, these communities can feel the change directly, usually long before it is measured.
 They read the subtle signs of a loss and feel how these tremors reshape both daily survival and future resilience.
 Their knowledge, passed down across generations, is not written in complex datasets but in memory.
 Forged through centuries of observation and adaptation, it holds quiet wisdom on precious information that needs to be considered in scientific research and climate awareness.
 An ancestral echo that must grow louder.

 Their voices reveal the climate realities we rarely see.
 Their stories show resilience.
 Whether by reshaping agriculture, rethinking resource use, or forging new livelihoods, they demonstrate the importance of the natural world and how humans can adapt to change.
 Their experience invites us to reconsider our own relationship with nature.
 In listening to their words, we begin to imagine ways of living that are more attentive, more reciprocal, more aligned with the planet’s rhythms.